Skip to main content

 Architecture

-PostgreSQL (tsquery + glossary expansion + pgvector reranking), typed edges (depends / blocks / supersedes / conflicts), and three interfaces sharing one core: lp CLI, MCP server on stdio, and a FastAPI HTTP server.
+PostgreSQL (tsquery + glossary expansion + pgvector reranking), typed edges (depends / blocks / supersedes / conflicts), and two interfaces sharing one core: lp CLI and an MCP server on stdio.
+For team / cloud deployments use luplo-cloud, which bundles lp and connects it to the hosted multi-tenant API.

 Documentation